eklavyadev/karljoke/README.md

 # KarlJoke

-A free and open-source restful API to fetch dadjokes
+A free and open-source API to fetch dadjokes

 Inspired from https://github.com/15Dkatz/official_joke_api